Cabells and the Westward Movement

 William Cabell and wife Elizabeth Burks Cabell had moved into Goochland before Cabell left for several years in England, in 1735.
 Upon Cabell’s return in 1741, he began to utilize his skills as surveyor and to accumulate vast tracts of piedmont real estate, most of it along the James River.
 In his capacity as assistant surveyor of Albemarle County from 1746-1754, Cabell entered 1209 separate surveys; he knew the territory well and could therefore choose his own lots with discretion.
 Col. William Cabell, Sr. followed his father into the surveying profession.
 He succeeded his father as assistant surveyor of Albemarle from 1753-1761 and then became chief surveyor of Amherst from 1761-1777.
 In all, as Dr. Thomas Bannister has shown, William Cabell and his four sons brought 58,000 acres into the family, much of which was surveyed by a Cabell!

-The Cabells acquired land as settlers, not as speculators, and swiftly took possession of their many thousand acres, some of which remain in the family today.
-They embellished them with elegant homes and improved them with their labor.
-After the enormous exertions of the initial generation, most stayed put in central Virginia.
-A few, however, had the pioneer fever and struck out further west.
+The Cabells acquired land as settlers, not as speculators, and swiftly took possession of many thousand acres, some of which remain in the family today.
+They embellished them with elite homes and improved them, in large part through the cumulative labors of thousands of enslaved persons.
+After the exertions of the initial generation, most Cabells remained in central Virginia.
+A few, however, struck out further west.
 One of Cabell’s grandchildren, Mary Hopkins Cabell, married John Breckinridge in 1785 and moved with him to Kentucky in 1793.
-They were among the first to arrive near the capital of Lexington and, for their ambition, received a grant of 30,000 acres on which to plant the Cabell family in a new territory.
+They were among the first colonists to arrive near the capital of Lexington and received a grant of 30,000 acres on which to plant the Cabell family in a new territory.

 Other Sources Consulted: